 Now, of course, every investor seeks out the perfect tenant, one that never causes damage and is always timely with their payments, renewing their lease year after year.
 No matter how sound your investment is, without good tenants, your income stream is unsteady.
 Good tenants are the backbone of successful real estate investment portfolios.

 But how do you sort through the hundreds of applicants to find these gems?
-Read on as we explore four tips for interviewing prospective tenants for your Dallas rental property.
+Read on as we explore four tips for interviewing prospective tenants for your Garland rental property.

 Background and Credit